None2211/DEF-Net/README.md

 ## Usage

-1. Clone the repository, and download the pre-trained ImaenNet model, put them into ./ folder.
+1. Clone the repository, and download the pre-trained [CSWin_small_224](https://github.com) model, put them into ./ folder.
 The details of the training are in train.py file.